MrE-Fog/docinator2/readme.md

 >
 > Note about WSL: WSL may not allow port access on `1313` by default.
 Use `sudo ufw allow 1313` to allow access to port `1313`.
 You can disallow this later with `sudo ufw deny 1313`.

+Heads up: changes to the Hugo template need a rebuild of the Docker image...

 ## Acknowledgements

 * [Hugo](https://gohugo.io/) and [Hugo Theme Learn](https://themes.gohugo.io/hugo-theme-learn/) are used to generate static websites.